alinush/6.824-lecture-notes/l08-harp.md

  - What if client sends a WRITE and (before WRITE finishes) a READ of same data?
    + READ may see data *before* the WRITE!
    + Why is that OK?
+   + The client sent the READ and the WRITE concurrently.
+It has no right to expect one order or the other.
+So if the READ doesn't see the WRITE's effects, that's acceptable -- it's the same answer you'd get if the READ had moved through the network faster than the WRITE, which could happen.
+You can only expect a READ to see a WRITE's effect if you issue the WRITE, wait for a reply to the WRITE, and then issue the READ.

 #### How does failure recovery work?